 I grew up in a machine shop in Southern California, and spider monkeys pulled out my hair as a small child.
-(My grandfather kept them in the shop.)
-I devoured books, though, and thus went on to
+(My grandfather kept them in the shop and went on to have an ostrich and emu farm.)
+I

 With Floresta, I traveled on an environmental mission trip to the Oaxacan foothills.
 A stint with AmeriCorps took me to Chicago for two years.
 While in graduate school, I volunteered as an ESL